Blues And Bullets Mourning The Dead

 Blues & Bullets Walkthrough Please note that the details below reflect the time and playthroughs required to get all the Achievements in this walkthrough.
 Provided to YouTube by The Orchard Enterprises Mourning Blues Country Joe McDonald Vietnam Experience ℗ 1986, Rag Baby Records Released on: 1986-01-09 Musi.

-Bringing in the wounded, May 12, 1864 Collection of the New York Historical Society, nhnycw/ad ad43006 |
+Collection of the New York Historical Society, nhnycw/ad ad43006

 The scale and duration of the conflict, the size of its battles and the number of casualties were also unanticipated and unprecedented.
 Both the Union and the Confederacy reaped what many described as a “harvest of death.”
 By the midpoint of the conflict, it seemed that in the South, “Nearly every household mourns some loved one lost.”
 Loss became commonplace; death was no longer encountered individually.
 Death’s threat, proximity, and its actuality became the most widely shared experience of the war’s duration.
 Americans were unprepared for the impact of these deaths; what to do with the bodies that covered fields of battle, how to mourn so many lost, how to remember, and how to understand.

-Burial of Union soldiers after the Battle of Fredericksburg Courtesy of Library of Congress, Prints and Photographs, Civil War Collection |
+Burial of Union soldiers after the Battle of Fredericksburg

 In such circumstances, tens of thousands of soldiers died unknown, and tens of thousands of families were left without any consoling knowledge of their loved ones’ fates, circumstances of death, or place of burial.
 At least half of the Civil War dead were never identified.
 As the war continued, these realities became increasingly intolerable, and Americans worked in both official and informal ways to combat such dehumanization and loss.
 Soldiers endeavored to locate, inter, and honor slain comrades; merchants created and marketed identity disks for soldiers; the men themselves pinned their scribbled names to their uniforms before especially dangerous encounters.
 Voluntary organizations like the U.S. Sanitary Commission emerged and devoted their energies to compiling lists of killed and wounded from hundreds of Union hospitals, creating records of battlefield burials, and offering aid to families in locating the lost and, for those with means, shipping embalmed bodies home.
 Families swarmed to battle sites in the aftermath of engagements to search for dead or wounded relatives, actively seeking information otherwise unavailable to them, hoping to fill what one northern observer called the “dread void of uncertainty.”

-Recent burials at City Point Hospital Collection of the New York Historical Society, nhnycw/ad ad35012 |
+Collection of the New York Historical Society, nhnycw/ad ad35012

 As the bereaved found changed ways to mourn, the nation worked to give loss meaning.
 North and South governments recognized the necessity of assuming previously unacknowledged responsibility for the care of the dead.
 In 1862, the U.S. Congress passed a measure allocating to the President power to purchase grounds and “cause them to be securely enclosed, to be used as a national cemetery for the soldiers who shall die in the service of the country.”
 Without any appropriation or formal policy with which to implement this legislative action, the War Department established cemeteries as emergency circumstance demanded, primarily near concentrations of military hospitals where many dead required burial.
 But under the terms of this law, five cemeteries of a rather different character were created in the course of the war.
 These were burial grounds for the dead of a particular battle, usually established when a lull in active operations made such an effort possible.
 Three of these cemeteries, Chattanooga, Stones River, and Knoxville, were created by Union Generals, and two, Antietam and Gettysburg, by joint actions of northern states whose citizens had participated in the battles.
 In each case, the purpose of the effort extended well beyond the need for simply disposing of the dead.
 These cemeteries were intended to memorialize the slain and celebrate the nation’s fallen heroes.
 Gettysburg represented a particularly important turning point.
 The large numbers of casualties in that bloody battle were obviously an important factor in generating action, but it was not insignificant that the carnage had occurred in the North, in a town that had not had the opportunity to grow accustomed to the horrors of the constant warfare that had battered Virginia for two long years.
 Gettysburg made the dead—and the problem they represented—starkly visible to northern citizens, so many of whom flocked to the small Pennsylvania town after the battle.
 The dedication of the Union cemetery at Gettysburg marked a new departure in the assumption of national responsibility for the dead and a new acknowledgement of their importance to the nation as well as to their individual families.

-African-Americans collecting remains in Cold Harbor, Virginia Courtesy of Library of Congress, Prints and Photographs, Civil War Collection |
+African-Americans collecting remains in Cold Harbor, Virginia

 Many of the missing soldiers of the Union Army lay in graves scattered across the South, often unmarked and unrecorded.
 In the fall of 1865, U.S. Quartermaster General Montgomery Meigs ordered an assessment of the condition and location of graves to ensure their protection, an increasingly urgent issue in face of growing bitterness and defiance in the defeated South.
 Units of northern soldiers searched across the battle fronts of the war for slain Yankees, inaugurating what became over the next six years a massive federally supported reburial program.
 Ultimately, 303,536 Union soldiers were reinterred in 74 new national cemeteries, and Congress officially established the national cemetery system.
 Careful attention to the content of graves and to the documentation that poured in from families and former comrades permitted the identification of 54 percent of the reburied soldiers.
 Some thirty thousand of the reinterred were black soldiers.
 Just as they were segregated into the U.S. Colored Troops in life, so in death they were buried in areas designated “colored” on the drawings that mapped the new national cemeteries.

-Stones River National Cemetery, 1867 Courtesy of Library of Congress, Prints and Photographs, Civil War Collection |
+Prints and Photographs, Civil War Collection

 The federal reburial program represented an extraordinary departure for the United States Government, an indication of the very different sort of nation that had emerged from civil war.
 The program’s extensiveness, its cost, and its location in the Federal Government would have been unimaginable before the war created its legions of dead, a constituency of the slain and their mourners, who would change the very definition of the nation and its obligations.
 The memory of the Civil War dead would remain a force in American politics and American life well into the 20th century and beyond.